PatricioNapoli/gema/README.md

 * Define /health for services, (HEALTHCHECK dockerfile) GEMA Dashboard should test those for health.
 * Define logstash log pattern for all services in GEMA for parsing.
 * Use wikis for documentation.
+* Consider changing architecture to Schema-less because of db migration hassle.

 * Close logstash UDP port